romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 ## parse

-Process value when loading it from database.
+Process value when loading it from a database.

-Type of input is the type of column before `.parse`, resulting type will replace type of column.
+The type of input is the type of column before `.parse`, the resulting type will replace the type of column.

 ```ts
 const someTable = db('someTable', (t) => ({